ultimate-yasser/successive-estimation-solver/README.md

 To use the Successive Estimation Solver:

+1. Install Python (if not already installed).
+You can download Python from the official website: [Python Downloads](https://www.python.org/downloads/)
+2. Install numpy by running the following command in your terminal or command prompt:
+`pip install numpy`
-1. Run the program.
+3. Run the program.
-2. Enter the coefficients of the equations as prompted.
+4. Enter the coefficients of the equations as prompted.
-3. Follow the on-screen instructions to input the initial guess and view the solution iterations.
+5. Follow the on-screen instructions to input the initial guess and view the solution iterations.

 ## License